Professor Matthew Daniel Eddy

 My current research plans are focused around a substantial project on the historical and ethical relationships between race, cognition and democracy within the lives of black physicians in the British Empire.
 Other topics that I am working on at the moment are a co-edited volume about Science, Gender and Sociability in a Northern City c.
 1775-1820, a co-edited volume that problematises the historical relationship between scientific information and colonial institutions, and an AHRC-funded collaborative project with the Royal Society of London on Caroline Herschel, Astronomical Notebooks and the Material Culture of Predigital Communication Systems.

 Awards and Honours

 I've held fellowships at Harvard University, the Max Planck Institute for the History of Science in Berlin, UCLA’s Clark Library, the Science Heritage Foundation in Philadelphia, the Huntington Library and Durham's Institute of Advance Studies.
 My work has been supported by the British Arts and Humanities Research Council, the Wellcome Trust, the Mellon Foundation, the Swedish Riksbankens Jubileumsfond and the Royal Society of London.
-Over the years my research has been profiled by Inside Higher Ed, the BBC, Yahoo News and Apple News, and I have acted as a historical consultant for several BBC documentaries.
+Over the years my research has been profiled by Inside Higher Ed, the BBC, The Scotsman, Yahoo News and Apple News, and I have acted as a historical consultant for several BBC documentaries.
 I presently sit on the editorial boards of History of the Human Sciences, History of Education and Notes and Records of the Royal Society.